natelandau/valentina/user_guide.md

-# Welcome to the Valentina Noir Guide!
+# Valentina Noir User Guide

-This guide will help you understand and use Valentina Noir, a tool that manages characters and gameplay for a highly customized version of Vampire the Masquerade.
+This guide will help you understand and use Valentina Noir, a bot that manages characters and gameplay for a highly customized version of Vampire the Masquerade.
 Here's what you'll find inside:

-1. Introduction
+1. **Introduction**
-2. Core Concepts
+2. **Core Concepts**
-3. Character Creation & Management
+3. **Character Creation & Management**
-4. Gameplay
+4. **Gameplay**
-5. Campaigns
+5. **Campaigns**
-6. Storyteller Features
+6. **Storyteller Features**
-7. Other Features
+7. **Other Features**
-8. Roles in Valentina Noir
+8. **Roles in Valentina Noir**
-9. Troubleshooting & FAQ
+9. **Troubleshooting & FAQ**

 ## 1. INTRODUCTION

 Valentina Noir assists in managing role-playing sessions, providing easy access to character stats and dice rolling.
+Valentina's rules are highly customized.
 The major differences from the published Vampire the Masquerade game include:

 -   **Dice Rolling:** Dice are rolled as a pool of D10s with a set difficulty.
 The number of successes determines the outcome:
     -   `< 0` successes: Botch